dask/dask/docs/source/deploying-hpc.rst

 Dask-jobqueue and Dask-drmaa
 ----------------------------

-The following projects provide easy high-level access to Dask using resource managers that are commonly deployed on HPC systems:

-1.  `dask-jobqueue <https://jobqueue.dask.org>`_ for use with PBS, SLURM, LSF, SGE and other resource managers
+`dask-jobqueue <https://jobqueue.dask.org>`_ provides cluster managers for PBS, SLURM, LSF, SGE and other resource managers.
+You can launch a Dask cluster on these systems like this.
-2.  `dask-drmaa <https://github.com/dask/dask-drmaa>`_ for use with any DRMAA compliant resource manager

-They provide interfaces that look like the following:

 .. code-block:: python